 The head of the history department invited me and a few other history majors to have dinner with the author, Lt Gen Hal Moore, prior to the lecture.
 I believe I was strongly encouraged to purchase a copy of the book, which I did at the on-campus bookstore.
 I did not have a chance to read the book prior to the dinner.
 I was balancing the academic duties of two major degrees and two minor degrees (French and German) with the leadership duties of running one of my squadron's "elements."

 Nine years later I saw the movie We Were Soldiers, starring Mel Gibson.
 If you have never seen it, I highly encourage it.
 The movie is not 100% historically accurate, but Moore and his book co-author Joe Galloway endorse it.
-Two of the most emotionally charged aspects of the movie do not seem to be grounded in reality.
-First, the battle did not end with a bayonet charge.
-Second, I could find no evidence that Lt Gen Moore made a practice of being the first to step onto any battlefield, and the last to leave.
+The battle did not end with a bayonet charge, for example.

 leadership and warrior virtues, for both sides of the Vietnam War.
 The movie also captures the wrenching experience of the family members and loved ones left behind, some of whom never see their soldiers again.